jeremyby/Schedule-Attributes/README.markdown

 ##`schedule`

-Returns a the `IceCube::Schedule` object that is serialized to the model's `schedule_yaml` field.
+Returns a the `IceCube::Schedule` object that is serialized to the model's `schedule_hash` field.
 If there is none, it returns a schedule with `start_time` of the current date, recurring daily, ending never.